coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 -----------------------------------------

-.. cmd:: Local @command.
+.. cmd:: Local @command
-.. cmd:: Global @command.
+.. cmd:: Global @command

 Some commands support a Local or Global prefix modifier to control the scope of their effect.
 There are four kinds of commands: